 The innovative system for monitoring the surface temperature of moulds during die-casting.

-How many tons of aluminium are wasted by foundries in warm up phases?
+How many tons of molten aluminium are wasted by foundries in warm up phases?
 How many defects can an incorrect distribution of the temperature on the mould surface generate?

 Marposs TTV has been specifically designed to provide an effective solution to this kind of problem.
-Our new infrared vision technology allows the start-up phase to be optimised with the following benefits: increased mould lifespan, rejects reduced by up to 70% and cycle time optimised.
+Our new infrared vision technology allows the start-up phase to be optimised with the following benefits: increased mould lifespan, initial rejects reduced by up to 70% and cycle time optimised.